-Refurbished Apple products are second-hand, really, but the fact they've been refurbished by Apple means you can be a little more confident in the quality and reliability of what you're getting.
-It's a nice halfway house between new and second-hand, in effect, and you can save loads of money by opting to buy a refurbished iPad from Apple rather than splashing out on a brand-new iPad.
+Refurbished Apple products are second-hand, really, but the fact they've been refurbished by Apple means you can be a lot more confident in the quality and reliability of what you're getting.
+It's a nice halfway house between new and second-hand, in effect, and you can save loads of money by opting to buy a refurbished iPad from Apple in its Refurbished Store rather than splashing out on a brand-new iPad.

 Here, we weigh up what it means to buy a refurbished iPad, the difference between buying refurbished versus buying new, and which models are available, so you can work out which option is best for you.
-You can also check out our comprehensive iPad buying guide 2018.
+You can also check out our comprehensive iPad buying guide.

 What does refurbished mean?